mohnikbakht/SeismoNet_Windows_GUI_Demo/README.md

 ## Demo

-The image below shows a screenshot of the app when collecting data from 4 wearable patches at the same time.
+The image below is a screenshot of the app when collecting data from 4 wearable patches at the same time.

 <img src="https://github.com/mohnikbakht/Windows_App_Demo/blob/main/Images/4node_GUI.PNG" alt="Image of The ECG/SCG Patch" width="700"/>